 The daily rate is a maximum rate.
 There is no entitlement to the maximum daily rate.
 Work performed over a day can be charged at the hourly rate up to but not exceeding the stated daily maximum per calendar day or 24 hour period.

-These are maximum daily and hourly rates, agencies can negotiate lower rates with Junior and Senior Counsel and Solicitors.
+While the above are maximum daily and hourly rates, agencies can negotiate lower rates with Junior and Senior Counsel and Solicitors.

 For further information regarding the AG Rates please see the Attorney General's rates for Legal Representation Fact sheet and FAQs.